 No, the repeat dispensing payments are made to pharmacies automatically by the Pricing Authority every month, whether they have supplied repeat dispensing items or not.
-Neither the contractor nor the AT needs to do anything to claim/authorise the payments.
+Neither the contractor nor the local NHS England team needs to do anything to claim/authorise the payments.

 Q. How do the payments for repeat dispensing work?

 In addition to the fees and allowances paid for dispensing all prescriptions, pharmacies receive a repeat dispensing annual payment of £1,500 (£125 per month).